rumaan/vue-img-fade/docs/guide/bad-fade.md

 # Example Bad Staggered Fade Transition

 Since images are of different size, when page initially loads the `load` event for each image is fired out of order.
-(Note: clear cache and reload page if you can't see the fade animation)
+(Note: clear cache and reload page if you can't see the out of order fade animation)

 <div class="gallery-container">
   <GalleryBadFade/>